roeik7/computer-vision-change-detection/README.md

 ![image](https://user-images.githubusercontent.com/48287470/105815744-107c3d00-5fbc-11eb-828d-b5fbeabc279f.png)

-This is results of another algorithm for compute the change detection which is suitable for detecting affine motion: </br>
+This is a result of another algorithm for compute the change detection which is suitable for detecting affine motion: </br>
 Original Frame:</br>
 ![image](https://user-images.githubusercontent.com/48287470/105815813-2689fd80-5fbc-11eb-9a48-212f03c3db11.png)